Figma Workflows to Bridge Design and Development

 Auto Layout → Flex/Grid Without Translation Errors

 Auto layout maps cleanly to CSS flex/grid.
-Align properties up front and you avoid “mystery margins.”
+I have found that aligning properties up front avoids the ever-taunting “mystery margins.”

 Common mappings